-THIS ADOPTION AGREEMENT ("Agreement") is hereby entered into on this \\\\\ Day of \\\\\, 20\\, by and between SPENCE-CHAPIN SERVICES TO FAMILIES AND CHILDREN ("Spence-Chapin"), a child-placing agency authorized by the State of New York and licensed by the State of New Jersey, and \\\\\\ ( "Adoptive Parent(s)"), for the purpose of facilitating the provision of intercountry adoption services in return for payment of Adoption Service Fees as set forth in Attachment A.
+THIS ADOPTION ON AGREE!
+MENT ("Ag reement") is hereb y entered in to on this D ay of , 20, by and between SPENCE-CHAPIN SERVICES TO FAMILIES AND CHILDREN ("Spence e-Chapin") , a child-pl acing agency author rized by the State of New Yor k and licensed by the State e of New J ersey, and ( "Ado ptive Paren ıt(s)"), for the purpose of f facilitatin g the prov vision of intercount ry adoption serv ices in retu rn for payment of Adoption Service Fees as set forth in Attachment A.